PromzzyKoncepts/PromzzyKoncepts/README.md

 - 🤠  I'm a Hub facilitator and mentor at LMTECH Hub.

-- 💼 I am very good at pair programming (Driver / navigation method).
+- 💼 I am very good at pair programming and Test-driven development

 - ❤️ I love writing JavaScript and Ruby languages, solving algorithms, and building fun experiments.